-Many recreational facilities and the programs they offer, have now been closed in BC.
-This includes community-centres, ice rinks, swimming pools and public libraries.
-Please check with your local municpality for more details on operations.
+Many recreational facilities and the programs they offer, have been closed in BC.
+This includes community centres, ice rinks, swimming pools and public libraries.
+Please check with your local municipality for more details on operations.

 These common sense practices help prevent infection and transmission: